2018 Partners in Preservation: Main Streets

-This year, the National Trust, American Express, and Main Street America head back to Main Street for our annual Partners in Preservation campaign with a focus on sites that celebrate the fight for equality.
-From the counters of the Greensboro sit-ins to the “Ellis Island of the South” in Miami, each of the 20 sites featured in this campaign have played a role in the development of a more diverse nation.
+In 2018, the National Trust, American Express, and Main Street America headed back to Main Street for our annual Partners in Preservation campaign with a focus on sites that celebrate the fight for equality.
+Each of the sites featured in this campaign have played a role in the development of a more diverse nation.

 Sixteenth Street Baptist Church (Birmingham, Alabama)